waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   Regardless of the K-Means variant, embeddings are standardized using `StandardScaler` before being fed into the clustering algorithms.

 **Persistence:** PostgreSQL database is used for persisting analyzed track metadata, generated playlist structures, and task status.

+The use of Librosa for songs preprocessing was introduced in order to improve the compatibility with other platform (eg. `ARM64`).
+It is configured in order to load the same MusicNN models previously used.
+Librosa loads audio using `librosa.load(file_path, sr=16000, mono=True)`, ensuring the sample rate is exactly `16,000 Hz` and the audio is converted to mono—both strict requirements of the model.
+It then computes a Mel spectrogram using `librosa.feature.melspectrogram` with parameters precisely matching those used during model training: `n_fft=512, hop_length=256, n_mels=96, window='hann', center=False, power=2.0, norm='slaney', htk=False`.
+The spectrogram is scaled using `np.log10(1 + 10000 * mel_spec)`, a transformation that must be replicated exactly.
+These preprocessing steps are crucial: any deviation in parameters results in incompatible input and incorrect model predictions.
+Once prepared, the data is passed into a frozen TensorFlow model graph using v1 compatibility mode.
+TensorFlow maps defined input/output tensor names and executes inference with session.run(), first generating embeddings for each patch of the spectrogram, and then passing these to various classifier heads (e.g., mood, genre).
+The entire pipeline depends on strict adherence to the original preprocessing parameters—without this, the model will fail to produce meaningful results.

 ## **Clustering Algorithm Deep Dive**